 Cryotherapy, the use of cold in healing, is the most underutilized therapy in veterinary medicine today.
+If you were to have knee surgery, you would leave the operating room with your leg immobilized in an inflatable icing unit and you would undergo aggressive icing thereafter.
+It should not be any different for your dog.
 Cryotherapy is extremely important for the first 72 hours after surgery.
 It is also important after an acute injury or strenuous exercise.
 It works by stimulating constriction of the blood vessels, thereby slowing circulation to the injured area and preventing many of the "bad" inflammatory mediators from harming tissue.
 The cold also slows nerve conduction velocity (i.e., slowing the pain signal), as well as decreasing localized swelling.
 All of these contribute to helping reduce pain.